TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 Once your product is successfully integrated into our permissioning system, take the product out of debug mode (see bool debug above), and export a protected ELD.
 If you have accompanying files, workspaces, symbol lists, etc, zip everything into one file, and then upload it here.
 This is what will be distributed to end-users at the time of purchase or free trial.

 ### Send for approval:
 Click here to send this listing for approval by TAS site moderators.
-You will be notified by email up acceptace or rejection.
+You will be notified by email upon acceptace or rejection.

 ## Other Notes
-If you are planning on using other apps sold from TradingApp.Store, you must first uninstall the vendor installation and delete the TradingAppStore folder located at C:/ProgramData/ .
-This will insure that there will be no conflict between the license generated whenever you buy a real product and the debug license used for testing.
+If you are planning on using other apps sold from TradingApp.Store as an end-user, you must first uninstall the vendor installation and delete the TradingAppStore folder located at C:/ProgramData/ .
+We have included  This will insure that there will be no conflict between the license generated whenever you buy a real product and the debug license used for testing.

 ## Further Help
 If you need assistance in implementation, you may email support@tradingapp.store and we will respond as quickly as possible.